DanAtShenTech/wagtail/docs/editor_manual/new_pages/inserting_images.rst

 Images can also be inserted into the body text of a page via the rich text editor.
 When working in a rich text field, click the Image control.
 You will then be presented with the same options as for inserting images into the main carousel.

-In addition, Wagtail allows you to choose an alignment for you image.
+In addition, Wagtail allows you to choose an alignment for your image.

 .. image:: ../../_static/images/screen18_image_alignment.png